akjeldsen/Week-4-Assignment/README.md

 source('./run_analysis.R')

 This should produce a Tidy version of the data for 30 individuals with 6 oberservations pr individual.
-The dataset is filtered to only include mean and
+The dataset is filtered to only include mean and standard deviation columns.